Risk-Sensitive Online Selection with Bounded Adaptivity: Main Results

-\paragraph{Risk-Neutral Posted Pricing with Limited Price Changes.} We begin with the risk-neutral case, where $\delta = 1$.
-In this setting, the $\cvar$ objective reduces to the standard expected-performance guarantee, and the goal is to design algorithms that achieve optimal worst-case competitive ratios.
-The work of \cite{sun2024static} establishes an optimal static pricing algorithm for the case $\Delta = 0$, which already obtains optimal performance among all online algorithms.
-However, their analysis leaves open the question of how to design posted-price schemes that achieve optimal competitive ratios when a higher number of price changes is permitted.
-From a purely competitiveness standpoint, this question may appear unnecessary, since the static algorithm of \cite{sun2024static} is already optimal among all online algorithms in the risk-neutral setting.
-Nevertheless, designing optimal pricing mechanisms under different price-change caps in this simple setting provides structural insights that guide both the design and analysis of posted prices in the more challenging risk-sensitive setting.
-The following theorem provides the optimal pricing function design for \algname\ such that the algorithm achieves the tightest possible $\cvar$-competitive ratio among all online algorithms for the \oksrisk\ problem.
+\paragraph{Risk-Neutral Posted Pricing with Limited Price Changes.} We begin with the risk-neutral case ($\delta = 1$), where the \cvar objective reduces to the standard expected-performance guarantee.
+While \cite{sun2024static} establishes an optimal static pricing algorithm for $\Delta = 0$, their analysis leaves open the question of how to design posted-price schemes that achieve optimal competitive ratios when a higher number of price changes is permitted.
+Studying this question in the simpler risk-neutral setting provides structural insights that guide the design and analysis of posted prices in the more challenging risk-sensitive and bounded-adaptivity settings.
+The following theorem provides the optimal design for \algname\ that achieves the tightest possible \cvar-competitive ratio for the \oksrisk\ problem. \begin{theorem} Consider \oksrisk with $ \delta = 1 $ and any given price-change cap $\Delta \in \{0,1,\dots,k-1\}$. {Let $\{q_j\}_{j \in [\Delta+1]}$ be any reservation vector satisfying $q_1 \le q_2 \le \dots \le q_{\Delta+1}$ and $\sum_{j=1}^{\Delta+1} q_j = k$}. \algname is $ \alpha^{\star}$-competitive, where {$ \alpha^{\star} = 1 + \ln(\theta) $}, if for all $j \in [\Delta+1]$, $ \phi_j $ is given by